 You want a funky-looking grinder that’s easy to clean

 Take a look at the Bodum Bistro.
 It’s made from materials that reduce static-cling (thus reducing the spilling of fine coffee grounds).
 It also has a funkier design (available in a choice of 4 eye-catching colours), and grinds fairly consistently.
 Read our review to find out more about it.

 You want an entry-level burr grinder that produces the most consistent grind

-In that case, you’ll have to spend a bit more to get the Baratza Encore.
+For around the same price you can get your hands on the Baratza Encore.
 It has a stellar reputation and delivers highly consistent grinds.
 When we reviewed it, we concluded that it is the best value for money grinder you can buy.

 The Capresso Infinity Coffee Grinder has a lot of things going for it: a good, low-speed motor, high-precision stainless steel conical burrs, decent build quality, and a mostly consistent grind.

 It is a solid, entry-level option for anyone looking to buy an electric burr grinder.
 If you’re getting into the craft coffee game, mostly drink pour-over coffee, and are on a strict budget – pick up the Capresso Infinity.